MadameGrandma/d287-java-frameworks/README.md

 ## Part E
 ### Add a sample inventory appropriate for your chosen store to the application.
 You should have five parts and five products in your sample inventory and should not overwrite existing data in the database.
-*File Name:* BootStrapData.java
+*File Name:* BootStrapData.java | InhousePart.java
-*Line Number:* 72-99
+*Line Number:*
+- BootStrapData: 72-101
+- InhousePart: 19-26

 *Change:*
+- Built constructor in InhousePart.java to build sample inventory items
-- Created new parts and products for sample inventory
+- Created new parts and products for sample inventory in BootStrapData
 - Saved to partRepository & productRepository respectively

 ## Part F